FredCarvalhoOliveira/obsidian-tools/README.md

 This is useful for quickly creating connections between your notes and building a more networked knowledge base.

 ### How to use

-1. Clone the repo
+1. Run the script with the path to your Obsidian vault as an argument:
     ```bash
-    git clone git@github.com:FredCarvalhoOliveira/obsidian-tools.git
+    uv run find_links.py /path/to/your/vault
     ```
-2. Run the script with the path to your Obsidian vault as an argument:
-    ```bash
-    python find_links.py /path/to/your/vault
-    ```
-3. The script will show you potential links one by one and ask for your confirmation before making any changes.
+2. The script will show you potential links one by one and ask for your confirmation before making any changes.